caseygrage/my-chicago-police-data-project/README.md

-# Group 10 - The Role of Identity of Officer/Civilian Conflicts
+# The Role of Identity of Officer/Civilian Conflicts

+For Northwestern University graduate level Data Science course.

 It is often explored whether certain identity groups of civilians face a greater percentage of police violence, or whether certain identity groups of officers face a greater percentage of allegations.
 But what are the most common pairings?
 Who is a black male officer most likely to receive allegations from?
 Who is mostly likely to assert police harassment against a Latina woman?
 We want to explore a number of these relationships.
 In other words, we aim to examine if there are trends in allegations/complaints between identity groups of civilians, identity groups of officers, and relationships between identity groups of officers and civilians.
 We are using “identity group” to indicate a group of people that have the same race and gender.
 We will also look at location of the allegation and age for certain inquiries.